 Essentially, if you are a valuable service, what are you providing and how do you market that appropriately?
 Job seekers need to get into the minds of their future bosses to know what they should be highlighting on paper, online, and in person.

-LinkedIn functions the same way.
-If I’m looking for your skills in my area, are you making sure you’re showing up as page 1 and conveying what you can do?
-LinkedIn rewards people with complete profiles and have strong messaging!
+LinkedIn functions in the same way.
+If Emily Liou looking for your skills in my area, are you making sure you’re showing up as page 1 and conveying what you can do?
+LinkedIn rewards people with complete profiles and has strong messaging!

 Every growing company has a desire to find the best candidates to solve their skills gaps.
-Even as technology advances, there are many positions that will never be replaced by AI or automation.
+Even as technology advances, many positions will never be replaced by AI or automation.
 It’s important to build skills that cannot be outsourced or replaced.

 I believe job seekers must also get used to video interviewing as a pre-screening tool.
 Many companies are already implementing this and I can only see it growing more popular.

 I also believe job seekers need to control their online portfolio and brand as social media recruiting grows.